hlpullen/quickviewer/README.md

 to the script.
 Creating a `QuickViewer` object inside the code will cause a window containing the plot to be opened when the code is run.

 If you just want to save the plot without interactively displaying it, you can set the `save_as` argument to the output file name, and set `show=False` to suppress the interactive version.

+## Acknowledgements
+Many thanks to Karl Harrison and Ceilidh Welsh for code snippets, feature suggestions, and rigorous testing!